 Meeting with an orthodontist even before your child’s full set of adult teeth have come in is a good way to assess future needs and costs.

 As parents, it’s always good to be prepared financially for braces and other orthodontic procedures.
 Finding out if they’re even necessary or making a game plan to start saving will definitely do your wallet a favor.

 If interceptive (aka preventative) orthodontic treatments can be made to prevent corrective treatments, you can save you and your child lengthy visits for corrective treatments like braces, headgear, and tooth extractions.

 When the primary teeth are still in and the adult teeth are on deck, your orthodontist can get a good picture of your child’s needs and can take as many measures as possible to save you costly future interventions.

-Age 5-7 are a good time to begin considering orthodontic options.
+Ages 5-7 are a good time to start evaluating different teeth alignment techniques and orthodontic treatment options.
 Since children usually have grown enough by this age for your dentist to better predict what will happen according to X-rays and observations.

 Make An Appointment Today